- Chart

 Positioning

-Harley-Davidson is positioned as a premium brand with a strong heritage and loyal customer base.
-Its competitive advantages include brand recognition, a vast dealer network, and a distinctive motorcycle design.
+Harley-Davidson is positioned as a premium lifestyle brand with a strong heritage and loyal customer base.
+Its competitive advantages lie in its iconic brand recognition, extensive dealer network, and the 'Harley experience' that extends beyond the motorcycle itself.
+However, the company faces challenges in attracting younger demographics and adapting to the electrification trend.

 Total Addressable Market (TAM)